12 (2007 film)

-12 is a 2007 legal drama film by Russian director, screenwriter, producer and actor Nikita Mikhalkov.
+12 is a 2007 Russian legal drama film by director, screenwriter, producer and actor Nikita Mikhalkov.
 The film is a Russian-language remake of Sidney Lumet's 1957 film 12 Angry Men, which in turn was based on Reginald Rose's 1955 stage play, Twelve Angry Men, itself based on Rose's 1954 teleplay of the latter's same name.

 Mikhalkov was awarded the Special Lion at the 64th Venice International Film Festival for his work on the film, which also received an Academy Award nomination for Best Foreign Language Film.
 It received generally positive reviews from critics.

 Plot

-A 12-men jury decides whether a young Chechen boy is guilty of the murder of his stepfather, a Russian military officer.
-Initially it seems that the boy was the murderer.
-However, one of the juror votes in favour of acquittal.
+A 12-men jury decides whether a young Chechen boy is guilty of murdering his stepfather, a Russian military officer.
+Initially, it seems that the boy was the murderer.
+However, one of the jurors votes in favour of acquittal.
 Since the verdict must be rendered unanimously, the jurors review the case, and one by one come to the conclusion that the boy was framed.
 The murder was performed by criminals involved in the construction business.
 The discussion is repeatedly interrupted by flashbacks from the boy's wartime childhood.

-In the end the foreman states that he was sure the boy did not commit the crime but he will not vote in favour of acquittal since the acquitted boy will be subsequently killed by the same criminals.
-In addition, the foreman reveals that he is a former intelligence officer.
+In the end, the foreman states that he was sure the boy did not commit the crime, but he will not vote in favour of acquittal since the acquitted boy will be subsequently killed by the same criminals.
+Additionally, the foreman reveals that he is a former intelligence officer.
 After a brief argument, the foreman agrees to join the majority.
-Later the foreman tells the boy that he will find the real murderers.
+Later, the foreman tells the boy that he will find the real murderers.